Outline for this Section:

-Bhutan is a small landlocked nation in the Eastern Himalayas.
-It is situated between the Tibetan autonomous region of China to the north, the Indian states of West Bengal to the west, Assam to the south and Arunachal Pradesh to the east.
-The total land area is 38,394 square kilometers and it lies within the parallels of 26 45’ and 28 15’ north latitude and 88 45’ and 92 10’ east longitude.
+Bhutan is a small sovereign kingdom in the Eastern Himalayas between India and the Tibetan autonomous region of China.
+The total land area is approximately 38,394 sq. km and it lies within the parallels of 26 45’ and 28 15’ north latitude and 88 45’ and 92 10’ east longitude.

-The country has a varied range of landscapes from subtropical plains in the south to the Himalayan snow peaks to the north.
-Many of these peaks are over 23,000 feet (7,000 m) above sea level.
-The highest peak is Gangkhar Phuensum, which at the height of 24,835 feet (7,570m), is one of the highest unclimbed mountain in the world.
+With a dynamic topography of high mountains and deep valleys, the altitude ranges from 300 metres in the south to 7,300 metres in the north.
+Many of the peaks are over 23,000 feet (7,000 m) above sea level.
+The highest snow peak is Gangkhar Phuensum, which at the height of 24,835 feet (7,570m), is one of the highest unclimbed mountain in the world

 Bhutan experiences varied climates depending on the altitude.
 To the south it is hot and humid, while the Himalayan mountains to the north are under perpetual snow.
 Rainfall can differ within relative short distance due to rain shadow effects.

 History Archeological evidence indicates that the country was inhabited as early as 2000 BC.
 The early inhabitants were followers of Bon, an animistic tradition that was the main religion of the region before the advent of Buddhism.
 In the 8th century AD, Buddhism was introduced to Bhutan by Guru Padmasambhava (also known as Guru Rimpoche).

 The Drukpa Kagyu school of Mahayana Buddhism was introduced in Bhutan by the Buddhist teacher Phajo Drugom Zhingpo in the 13th century AD.
 Since then many other saints and religious figures have helped shape Bhutan’s history.